ansible-lockdown/POSTGRES-9-STIG/README.md

 Configure a Postgres 9x system to be DISA STIG compliant.
 Non-disruptive CAT I, CAT II, and CAT III findings will be corrected by default.
+Disruptive finding remediation can be enabled by setting `pgs9stig_disruptive` to `true`.

 ## Updating